GENERAL INFORMATION AND ADVICE

 Jordanian cuisine, while unique, is part of the Arabic culinary heritage.
 Food in the Arab world, is more than simply a matter of nourishment.
 Feasting is a preoccupation and food is often the centerpiece of social activities.
 As a guest, be assured that vast platters of succulent and nutritious food will be made to honour your visit.
 Dishes will satisfy even the most health conscious person, as many of them are prepared with grain, cheese, yogurt, fresh and dried fruits and vegetables.
 Always ask about the ingredients if you have allergies as many dishes contain nuts and wheat.

 Even in summer, evenings can be cool, so a warm top is recommended at night.
-In winter, it is advisable to bring a warm coat and raincoat, since the weather can turn rather cold, especially in
+In winter, it is advisable to bring a warm coat and raincoat, since the weather can turn rather cold, especially in Amman and the east.

 Tipping is never required but always appreciated.
 In hotels and restaurants, 10% may be added to the bill, but a small tip for the waiters is appropriate.
 For hotel bellmen and porters, 500 files or 1 JD or US$ 2 is customary; in taxis, add about 200 fils to the prices of the meter.